ammarnasr/Crop-Health-Demo/README.md

 license: openrail
 ---

-Here is a draft README.md for your geospatial crop monitoring project:

 # Agricultural Remote Sensing Monitoring

 This project provides a dashboard for monitoring crops via remote sensing data.
 It allows farmers to view vegetation metrics for their fields over time to track crop health and growth.